Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Results

 \subsubsection{Robustness, resilience, and financial loss}

-In the previous section, we quantitatively identified the evolution patterns of each of the 16 airlines and found that these patterns varied significantly from airline to airline.
 In this section, we evaluate the robustness and resilience of each airline and analyze its relationship with revenue loss.
 The revenue loss for each airline is defined as the difference between operating revenue between April 2019 and March 2020 and that between April 2020 and March 2021.
 We used data from the Bureau of Transportation Statistics \citep{BTS2020air}.